zikula/core/README.md

 Contributions can be made to Zikula in a number of ways

   1. By using our software
-  2. Assisting other users at the [user community site](http://zikula.org/forum/)
+  2. Assisting other users at our [Slack channels](https://zikula.slack.com/)
   3. Creating themes for Zikula.
   4. Authoring additional modules for Zikula.
-Please see our [developer documentation](https://github.com/zikula/core/tree/1.4/src/docs/Core-2.0)
+Please see our [developer documentation](https://github.com/zikula/core/tree/1.5/src/docs)
   5. Contributing bug fixes and patches to the Core.

 Pull requests are welcome, please see https://github.com/zikula/core/wiki/Contributing.